Water line low water pressure

 1. 1

-Locate the main water shut-off valve, typically near the water meter, and ensure it is fully open.
+Locate your home's main water shut-off valve, usually near the water meter, and ensure it is fully open.
+A partially closed valve is a common cause of low water pressure.

 2. 2